 - WHO: The audience in the panel discussion.
 Many times, this is inferred, especially in corporate or association events, but it might also be suited for a sub-group within that organization.
 For example, “Leadership Pathways for New Managers at XYZ Corporation.”

 - WHY: Writers would call this “the controlling idea” which is the point of the panel and why the audience would want to attend.
-It can be the purpose, objective, or outcomes that guide the conversation and limits the scope of discussion.
+It can be the purpose, objective, or outcomes that guide the conversation and limit the scope of discussion.

 To continue our example: “Leadership Pathways for New Managers’ Career Success at XYZ Corporation.”